psidnell/ofexport2/DOCUMENTATION.md

     java version "1.8.0_25"
     Java(TM) SE Runtime Environment (build 1.8.0_25-b17)
     Java HotSpot(TM) 64-Bit Server VM (build 25.25-b02, mixed mode)

+If after installing the Java 8 JDK you still see a different version, you may have multiple versions of java installed.

 **2. Download:**